fullstackreact/30-days-of-react/day-03/post.md

 includeFile: ./../_params.yaml
 ---

 Today we will discuss components, UI building blocks in React.
-By the end, hopefully you will have learned how to build and design excellent React components and the benefits of doing so.
+You will also learn best practices for building reusable components.

 Let's revisit the example from day one.